yogeshsingh101200/chitter/README.md

-# micro-blogging site like twitter
+# Chitter

+Twitter like micro-blogging website for making posts and following user.